 - Link acquisition rate – how many links in what time frame

-- Volume of use of exact-match keywords in anchor text
+- The volume of use of exact-match keywords in anchor text

 - Quality of the linking domain

 - Percentage of links to internal pages and the anchor texts used

 - The relevance of the linking domain, and the page the link is on

 - Variations from the “normal link profile” in your site’s genre